 This is how Robinhood makes a majority of its money.
 When you place an order to buy or sell a stock, you are subject to what is called the bid-ask spread of that particular stock.
 The bid price is the highest price at which a buyer is willing to buy the stock.
 The ask price is the lowest price at which a seller is willing to sell the stock.
 The difference between the bid price and the ask price is the bid-ask spread.

 Market makers, which are the companies that actually make your trades for you, create the bid price and the ask price and profit off of the spread.
 Typically, stock brokerages “broker” their clients’ transactions by routing their trades to market makers and taking a commission from the clients.
 But Robinhood, being commission-free, makes money by routing their clients’ trades to certain market makers and taking a rebate payment from the market makers themselves.

 The good news?
 If you’re only trading a small amount of shares at a time, the difference is only a few cents and you will likely still gain a net benefit given the absence of commission.
 Also, you can get around the difference in the spread by using limit orders to specify that you want to buy or sell a stock at an exact price or better, not the current market price.

-Robinhood also charges fees for certain optional account services, like if you want to receive your account statements in paper form rather than electronically or you need to overnight a check.
+Robinhood also charges fees for certain optional account services, like if you want to receive your monthly statements in paper form rather than electronically or you need to overnight a check.

 Robinhood Gold is Robinhood’s premium membership.
 If you choose to upgrade to Gold, you pay $5 in monthly account fees, which comes with $1000 of margin.
 If you want to borrow more than $1000, the margin account rate is currently 7%.
 Gold gives you access to margin trading, larger instant deposits from your bank account, and advanced research and market data.
 If you SIGN UP FOR ROBINHOOD GOLD NOW, you can get the first month for free!